wp-plugins/photo-express-for-google/README.md

 *	Define **Roles** who are allowed to use the plugin
 *	Switch from blog to **user level** for storing the user and private access token
 *	Settings for single-image thumbnail size, single-video thumbnail size and large image size limit
+* Forcing SSL connection to the Google photo APIs
+* Optional caching of the Google photo API results

 **And by design:**